sonicle-webtop/webtop-dav-server/README.md

 * &#9888; `baseUri` \[string]
   Path that points exactly to server main script.
 To find out what this should be, try to open server.php in your browser, and simply strip off the protocol and domainname.
-  So if you access the server as `http://yourdomain.tld/webtop-dav/server.php`, then your base url would be `webtop-dav/server.php`.
+  So if you access the server as `http://yourdomain.tld/webtop-dav/server.php`, then your base URI would be `webtop-dav/server.php`.
-  If you want a prettier url, you must use mod_rewrite or some other rewriting system.
+  If you want a prettier URL, you must use mod_rewrite or some other rewriting system.

 * `log.level` \[string]
   The actual logging level.
 Allowed values are: DEBUG, INFO, NOTICE, WARNING, ERROR. *(Defaults to: NOTICE)*